Yundera/.github/profile/README.md

 Self hosting gives freedom, but these issues quietly becomes a burden.
 That's why we've built this : An open source Private Cloud Server stack designed to make self hosting reliable and accessible.
 For this, we've built two layers:
-- MeshRouter : A distributed mesh networking solution for self-hosted infrastructure, it's an open source layer that allows domain-routing on any NAS/Servers, with an AppStore of curated list of available applications, with configurations that are reviewed, maintained, and updated continuously.
+- MeshRouter : Domain management system for containerized applications, integrated with CasaIMG : An open source layer that allows domain-routing on any NAS/Servers, with an AppStore of curated list of available applications, with configurations that are reviewed, maintained, and updated continuously.
 It's free, 100% open source, and easy to use with docker : https://nsl.sh or https://github.com/Yundera/mesh-router-root
 - Yundera : Based on MeshRouter, a private server that's available in one click.
 Imagine it as a Virtual NAS.
 A server that has been configured with Meshrouter, with all open source apps up to date and maintained by our community.
+- CasaIMG - Docker-based CasaOS image manager with mesh router compatibility

 If you are already a self-hoster, Yundera lets you forget about broken updates, manual fixes, and unexpected regressions.
 We handle app updates and maintenance so your services keep running.